DL6AKU/kcwebm/README.md

   -h, --help            show this help message and exit -s SIZE, --size SIZE  Target size of the new video in MB (approximate).
   -b BITRATE, --bitrate BITRATE
                         Target bitrate in k of the video (approximate).
 This implies --onepass.
   -r RESIZE, --resize RESIZE
                         Resize video to this height.
 Aspect ratio will be kept.
   -x {8,9}, --vpxversion {8,9}
                         8 for VP8 (default), or 9 for VP9.
   -a, --noaudio         Disable audio completely.
   -1, --onepass         Disable two-pass encoding.
   -c, --commandonly     Output ffmpeg commands only.
+  -f FRAMERATE, --framerate FRAMERATE
+                        Specify framerate.
-  --cfac CFAC           Correction factor to account for headers, containers,
+  --cfac CFAC           Correction factor to account for headers, containers, jitter.
-                        jitter.
 Must be between 0 and 0.3.
 Default is 0.05.
 Increase if videos get too large.
 ```